opentaps/opentaps_seas/docs/users.rst

 Then click "Apply Tags" to apply these tags to the topics.

-Rule can be used to create new equipment.
+Rule can be used to create new equipment based on the topics.
+For example, we can create a series of VAV equipment based on names that contain VAV-*.
-In that case rule filter should contains Topic 'Matches' regex expression, for example '.*vav-(.*)'.
+To do this, the rule filter should contain Topic 'Matches' regex expression, for example '.*vav-(.*)'.
-And rule create equipment action fields should be set.
-For example:
+Then a rule with create equipment action fields should be set, for example:

  * equipment_name: "{group[1]} test equip name"
  * site_object_id: ref to a site
  * model_object_id: ref to a model

-Regex matches group[1] value used as part of the new equipmen name.
+Regex will then matche group[1] value as part of the new equipment name.
-As result after rule run we should have one or more new equipmen, models tags should be added to those equipment and data points should be linked to appropriate equipment.
+When the rule is run, we should have one or more new equipment, and models tags should be added to those equipment and data points should be linked to appropriate equipment.

 From here you can also click on "Save as a Rule", and it will open a dialog box below.
 Here you can choose to save to a new rule set or an existing one, then put a name for your rule, and save the filter/tags as a rule.